 The Mapa PFM Insight Series

-Findings from the most recent report included:
+Findings from the report included:

 - PFM was not top of mind delivery wise during 2013.
 Generally speaking, PFM in its pure sense, was not a key area of development among traditional banks during the last 12 months.
 Mapa believes, however, things were being worked on behind the scenes as part of developing self-servicing features for mobile and tablet environments.